taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 ### Part 8: First Selector

 You can use both substates, `storyState` and `archiveState` to derive the list of stories that are not archived.
 The deriving of those properties can happen in a selector.
 You can create your first selector that only returns the part of the stories that is not archived.
+The `archiveState` is the list of archived ids.

 {title="src/selectors/story.js",lang="javascript"}
 ~~~~~~~~